Founder & Chairman Emeritus

 Getting to Know Alexandra

 Alexandra Armstrong (Alex) is the chairman and founder of Armstrong, Fleming & Moore, Inc. In her role as a principal of the firm, she provides comprehensive financial planning services to single women and couples, primarily retirees or those close to retirement.
-Alexandra is a CERTIFIED FINANCIAL PLANNER™ certificant, a Chartered Retirement Planning Counselor℠ and is a Registered Representative with Commonwealth Financial Network®.
+Alexandra is a CERTIFIED FINANCIAL PLANNER™ certificant and a Chartered Retirement Planning Counselor℠.

 Alexandra has worked in the investment field for more than 40 years.
 In 1977, she was the first person to earn the CERTIFIED FINANCIAL PLANNER™ certification in Washington, DC.
 Previously a senior vice president of a New York Stock Exchange firm, she founded her own financial planning firm and broker/dealer in 1983.